-Means Transfer (n=3) Non-Transfer (n=3) Helping you establish relationships by introducing you to other faculty and students.
-3.67 3.67 Helping connect you to campus resources for opportunities (career development, off campus study, etc.).
-4.33 4.00 Making you feel like a part of the engineering community within SUNY PolyTech.
-4.33 4.00 Making you feel like an integral part of SUNY PolyTech.
-4.00 4.33
+Means Transfer (n=3) Non-Transfer (n=3) Showing interest in your academic work and being supportive of your ideas.
+4.00 3.67 Helping you establish relationships by introducing you to other faculty and students.
+3.67 3.33 Helping connect you to campus resources for opportunities (career development, off campus study, etc.).
+4.33 3.67 Making you feel like a part of the engineering community within SUNY PolyTech.
+4.33 3.33 Making you feel like an integral part of SUNY PolyTech.
+4.00 3.33

-Relatedly, most (>80%) Scholars feel it is either "Very" or "Extremely" important that the program provide six additional supports.
-Average responses indicate that these Scholars feel it is most important that the program provide professional development opportunities (mean=4.43), occasions to interact with industry partners (mean=4.29), and help expressing engineering-related concepts through hands-on learning experiences (mean=4.14).
+Relatedly, all or nearly all Scholars feel it is at least "Moderately" important that the program provide six additional supports.
+Average responses indicate that these Scholars find it most important that the program provide professional development opportunities (mean=4.14) and occasions to interact with industry partners (mean=4.00), and least important that they receive regular opportunities to interact with fellow Scholars (mean=3.14).

-Table 12 (next page) shows that transfer Scholars place less importance on all forms of program support, with this group providing substantially lower ratings regarding their expectations of help expressing engineering-related concepts through hands-on learning and opportunities for professional development, professional networking, and peer interaction.
+Table 12 shows that transfer Scholars provide substantially lower ratings regarding their expectations of help expressing engineering-related concepts through hands-on learning and opportunities for professional networking.